 Detailed information about educational licensure program requirements and resources for learning and educational practice may be found in the School of Education section of this catalog.

 The Department also offers a new concentration in Educational Studies with a focus in Community Education.
 This focus area is designed for students who wish to work as educators and interpreters in settings such as museums, wildlife sanctuaries, the National Park Service, other historical sites, and after-school programs.

 Finally, the Secondary and Higher Education Department houses M.Ed. programs in School Counseling and Higher Education-Student Affairs, along with MAT (Master of Arts in Teaching) programs in English, Chemistry, History, Mathematics, and Spanish.
 The higher education program is designed for those seeking a career in student affairs at the post-secondary level.
 A Certificate program in Teacher Leadership is available for educators who want to take a leadership role in a school setting.
 Our CAGS (Certificate of Advanced Graduate Study) program in Educational Leadership is available to students who have already completed a master’s degree and wish to seek licensure as school administrators.

-Teacher Education Minor
+Teacher Education Major or Minor